SR-Wiki/FLAMEm/README.md

 <img src='./imgs/rendering.png' align="center" width=600>
 </p>

-You can also export a mat file containing the results and render it using other software
+You can also export a mat file containing the results and render it using other software.

 ## Declaration